d3fq0n1/maestro-orchestrator/use_policy.md

 ## 7. Contact & Attribution

 Maestro-Orchestrator is maintained by [Blake / defcon](https://github.com/d3fq0n1).
-This AUP exists in parallel with the MIT License as an ethical layer.
+This AUP exists in parallel with all other licenses.
 Violations may result in revoked collaboration or public disassociation.
+Or worse.

 We welcome forks, mirrors, contributions, and commercial interest — so long as your goals **serve human benefit, respect dissent, and never compromise the integrity of the system.**